Coffee Grounds for Plants – Organic Fertilizer

 How to Use Coffee Grounds for Plants

-Enriches the soil: fertilizing with compost regularly by mixing coffee with the soil and compost can reduce the need for conventional fertilizer, and even make it unnecessary.
+Enriches the soil: fertilizing with compost regularly by mixing coffee grounds with the soil and compost can reduce the need for conventional fertilizer, and even make it unnecessary.
 It is also effective to pour the coffee grounds directly around the plants, together with the compost, both in pots and in larger gardens.
-The result will be a fertilizer that works like any other organic fertilizer, that does not acidify the soil in excess, but rather is somewhat alkaline.
+The result will be a fertilizer that works like any other organic fertilizer, that does not acidify the soil in excess but rather is somewhat alkaline.
 To make liquid fertilizer, you will only have to mix it with water and let it stand overnight.
-We will obtain a liquid fertilizer that we can apply by way of irrigation or by applying it directly to stems and leaves.
+You will obtain a liquid fertilizer that we can apply by way of irrigation or by applying it directly to stems and leaves.

 used coffe grounds in the garden

-To Scare Snails and Slugs
+Coffee Grounds to Scare Snails and Slugs

 coffe grounds soil